-Signature is the result of this cryptographic process which will be stored in the AuthData resource, and will be transported by the LWM2M protocol for authentication by the qualified Server.
+Signature is the result of this cryptographic process which will be stored in the AuthData resource, and will be transported by the LwM2M protocol for authentication by the qualified Server.

-Note: the properties of the Hash and Signature functions as well as the cryptographic key set, only have to be known between the Tamper-resistant component and the Server intended to authenticate the provided Identity; that’s why these elements are out of the scope of the Portfolio Object Specification (e.g. Hash function can be based on SHA-2 algorithm, and the Signature function can use the AES-CMAC algorithm specified in [RFC4493]).
+Note: the properties of the Hash and Signature functions as well as the cryptographic key set, only have to be known between the Secure Component and the Server intended to authenticate the provided Identity; that’s why these elements are out of the scope of the Portfolio Object Specification (e.g. Hash function can be based on SHA-2 algorithm, and the Signature function can use the AES-CMAC algorithm specified in [RFC4493]).

 Data Encryption: this Service will be used when a data contained in an Identity Resource Instance of a Portfolio Object Instance needs to be encrypted.

-At least one cryptographic key must be provisioned in the Tamper-resistant component
+At least one cryptographic key must be provisioned in the Secure Component